-Marcello Bonanno was born in Erice (Sicily), studied first in Palermo at the Conservatory “Vincenzo Bellini” where he took his Piano, Composition and Orchestral Conducting diplomas.
-He then studied in Milan under Bruno Canino and at the Scala Academy.
+Marcello Bonanno was born in Erice (Sicily) and studied first in Palermo at the Conservatory “Vincenzo Bellini” where he took his Piano, Composition and Orchestral Conducting diplomas.
+He then studied in Milan under Bruno Canino and at the Teatro alla Scala Academy.
 He also attended piano master-classes with Aldo Ciccolini, Giuseppe La Licata, Sviatslav Shlakta, Claudius Tanski and sat in at Orchestra Conduction lessons at the Chigiana Academy of Siena.

-Marcello has played and has had work performed at a number of events and organizations, such as the Eesti Muusika-ja Teatriakadeemia, Tallinn, Estonia, Conservatory of Mainz, Puccini Festival, the Spoleto’s Festival dei Due Mondi, Associazione Musicale Lucchese, MITO Settembre Musica Milano, Amici della Musica di Cagliari, Casa della Musica di Parma, Orchestra Filarmonica di Catania, Festival Taormina Arte, Fondazione per la Musica Jazz The Brass Group di Palermo, PianoCity Milano, Circolo Lirico Bolognese, Ente Luglio Musicale Trapanese, Amici della Musica di Caltanissetta, Balarm Saxophone Festival, Conservatory of Mainz, etc. He has played in the Orchestra Sinfonica Siciliana and in the Bologna Opera House Philharmonic Orchestra.
+Marcello has also played and conducted and has had work performed at a number of events and organizations, such as the Eesti Muusika-ja Teatriakadeemia, Tallinn, Estonia, Conservatory of Mainz, Puccini Festival, the Spoleto’s Festival dei Due Mondi, MITO Settembre Musica Milano, Associazione Musicale Lucchese, Amici della Musica di Cagliari, Casa della Musica di Parma, Festival Taormina Arte, Festival Oriente Occidente, Fondazione per la Musica Jazz The Brass Group di Palermo, PianoCity Milano, Circolo Lirico Bolognese, Ente Luglio Musicale Trapanese, Amici della Musica di Caltanissetta, Balarm Saxophone Festival, etc. He has played in the Orchestra Sinfonica Siciliana and in the Bologna Opera House Philharmonic Orchestra.

 He has been a rehearsal pianist for some Deutsche Grammophon recordings with Placido Domingo and the Wiener Philharmoniker at Musikverein in Vienna, as well as with the Konzertvereinigung Wiener Staatsopernchor at the Manzoni Auditorium in Bologna and the Minnesota University at Duluth Entertainment Convention Center (USA).

-He is published by Bérben Editions, Ancona (Italy); Periferia Sheet Music, Barcelona (Spain); Almendra Editions, Palermo (Italy).
+He is published by Edizioni Curci, Milano; Periferia Sheet Music, Barcelona (Spain); Almendra, Palermo (Italy).
 He has recorded for Verso, Deja Vu Records and Rai Trade.
 With Almendra Music he released his piano solo CD "Cycles" and the cello solo piece "Variationes super Ave Maris Stella" inclused in Giovanni Sollima's CD "Sonate di terra e di mare".